The problem

 Redesign pages improve structure

-• Which ones were outdated, duplicated, or unnecessary?
+• Which pages were outdated, duplicated, or no longer useful?

 03. MY APPROACH